 Your idea might be cool on paper, but when people are looking to solve a problem, you want your product or service to be the first thing on their mind, every time.
-When you can identify a problem, and know you have a way to provide a solution, you’ve taken the first few very essential steps in running a successful business.
+When you can identify a problem, and know you have a way to provide a solution, you’ve taken the first few, very essential, steps in starting your business.

 If you can pinpoint that one itch you’ll be scratching for your consumer base, then you’re well on your way to achieving household name status.
 If you’re still dealing with a few maybes and second thoughts, don’t be afraid to re-work your idea.
-You don’t want to launch with anything less than perfect!
+You don’t want to be starting a business with anything less than perfection!

 What can I do to start small?